 (2) The forms so prescribed are set out in the Schedule.

-(3) Form 6 shall consist of an original, a duplicate and a triplicate as appearing in the Schedule.
+(3) Form 6 consists of a court copy, a releasing authority’s copy and an accused’s copy as set out in the Schedule.

-(4) The form referred to in section 30(2)(b) of the Act may be printed on the reverse of the triplicate of Form 6.
+(4) The form referred to in section 30(2)(b) of the Act may be printed on the reverse of the accused’s copy of Form 6.